schuttelaar/infinite-scroll-init/README.md

  - When caching is done, a `document.documentElement.scrollTop` can be used to auto scroll to the exact point the page was before refresh.
  - `Jump to the top` indicator/button can be added in the corener as an option.

+#### v5.2
+ - Add `noResultsSelector` to hide/show when there is no results at all (the first segment has no results).
+ - Always show (append) `noResultsMessage` option in container, even if `onNoResults` is defined.
+ - Instead of using `noResultsMessage` option, the HTML string can be set as `data-no-results-message` attribute to the container.

 #### v5.1
- - Add `onNoResults` callback function to fire after `onSuccess` when there is no results to show.
+ - Add `onNoResults` callback function to fire if there is no results to show.
- - Add `noResultsMessage` to show when there is no results at all (the first segment has no results).
+ - Add `noResultsMessage` to show when there is no results at all (the first segment has no results or `fetchOnInitiate`).

 #### v5.0
  - Add `updateContentCounter` callback function to update a content counter according to the `Content-Counter` header in the response.